 A book like that needs to be read.
 More importantly, much of the thinking could and should be applied by business leaders and their teams.
 It provides additional evidence for some of our beliefs at betterday:

-- Need for Speed: accelerating is a key capability for each organisation.
+Accelerating is a key capability for each organisation.
 The average lifetime of a business used to be 45 years in 1955 whereas it is only 15 years nowadays.
 Product lifecycle have been shortened (The Shark Fin replacing the Bell Curve) and many companies are dependent on the products and services that did not exist five years ago.
 The classical, linear way of thinking will no longer be sufficient in an ever-changing world.

-- Need to develop new ways of Collaborating: in order to stay competitive companies need to reinvent themselves.
+In order to stay competitive companies need to reinvent themselves.
 This requires a different approach to how we run business and projects.
 Experimenting, learning and realising instead of Planning, controlling and reporting.
 Having people work on challenges they desire to work on, with modern age principles like Boost (90 Days) and Scrum.
 In the book Exponential Organizations the authors introduce the Massive Transformative Purpose which inspires people to invent solutions that make a difference.

-- Need to Innovate, continuously.
 Cases like Airbnb, Uber, Github and Facebook show that to be successful nowadays you no longer need to own assets.
 ExO’s don’t own assets but they have staff running online platforms, communities and data.
 This means each organisation need to determine its added value and how it’s going to capture part of the value they create.

 So, what’s an ExO?